Sean Roden: Medical career

-As of 2017, Roden works for The Emergency Center at West 7th LLC in Fort Worth, Texas.
+In 2017, Roden started for The Emergency Center at West 7th LLC in Fort Worth, Texas.

 NASA career

-Roden was selected to the UTMB aerospace medicine residency in conjunction with NASA in 2000.
-During his time he spent three years at the Yuri Gagarin Cosmonaut Training Center in Star City, Russia.
+Roden was selected for the UTMB aerospace medicine residency in conjunction with NASA in 2000.
+During this period he spent time at the Yuri Gagarin Cosmonaut Training Center in Star City, Russia.
 He was selected as deputy crew surgeon for Expedition 7.